 Distributed Storage Protocol.
 NeoFS is a distributed storage protocol capable of dividing large files into fixed-size data blocks distributed and stored across many nodes—a protocol comparable to Filecoin or Storj.
 The storage protocol is intended to allow smart contracts to store large files on the block chain, and to manage access to such files without a central server.
 NEO utilizes token incentives and flexible, user-set reliability requirements to maintain a balance between redundancy and reliability.

 Anti-Quantum Mechanisms.
 NEO believes that quantum computers, which can quickly solve a large number of the decomposition problems or elliptic curve discrete logarithms that RSA and ECC cryptographic mechanisms rely on, represent a challenge to network security.
-So, NEO has implemented a lattice-based cryptographic mechanism, called NeoQS, to enable its network to use Shortest Vector (SVP) and Closest Vector (CVP) Problems, which are more resistant to quantum computing.
+Thus, NEO has implemented a lattice-based cryptographic mechanism, called NeoQS, to enable its network to use Shortest Vector (SVP) and Closest Vector (CVP) Problems, which are more resistant to quantum computing.

 The NEO token also allows holders to passively earn GAS.
 GAS is used to pay for smart contract execution: the NEO network charges for the operation and storage of tokens and smart contracts.
 However, subject to changes in governance, the NEO network votes to set a threshold exempting a certain amount of transactions and smart contract operations from GAS fees—a mechanic intended to improve user experience.
-When network usage surpasses the defined threshold, and priority will be given those willing to pay fees in GAS or those with qualified NeoID’s.
+When network usage surpasses the defined threshold, priority is given those willing to pay fees in GAS or those with qualified NeoID’s.

-NEO and GAS tokens will ultimately have a total supply of 100 million each.
+NEO and GAS tokens have an ultimate fixed supply of 100 million each.
 50 million NEO tokens were distributed through a token sale, and the remaining 50 million have been allocated to long-term development efforts.
 The latter allotment is managed by the NEO Council and, after a lockout period of one year, was unlocked in October of 2017; a maximum of 15 million NEO tokens may be used by the council per year.
 GAS is generated and distributed to NEO token holders with the creation of each new block, of which roughly 2 million are created each year.
 GAS rewards, initially 8 GAS per block, are reduced by 1 GAS per year for 22 years before eventually dropping to zero, at which point block height 44 million will have been reached.
 The GAS from these rewards is distributed to NEO token holders in proportion to their holdings (using the NEO holding ratio).